HIST5360-f16/Wham-in-China/Tutorial.md

 1 Open a new project (Select Project in the upper left hand corner of the screen); then press Cntrl+shift+p, and toggle on the setting “Enable on the fly CRS transformation”.
 Set the CRS by typing EPSG 3415 in the filter box and choosing “South China Sea Lambert”
 ![China CRS](http://i1092.photobucket.com/albums/i405/finbar01/China%20CRS_zpszf7rnulx.png)
-2 Set up your modern georeferencing ‘canvas’
+2 Set up your modern georeferencing ‘canvas’: this will give us a base map on which to work.
 * Add a vector layer by selecting CHN_adm0.shp [a modern shapefile] to serve as geo-referencing canvas.
 ![Add Layer](http://i70.photobucket.com/albums/i94/QueenOfTheMoon/Add%20Layer%20Screenshot.png)